psifertex/continuity-camera-mount/README.md

 Printable Links: [iMac Pro](https://www.printables.com/model/225801-imac-pro-continuity-camera-mount).
 [Macbook Pro](https://www.printables.com/model/226109-macbook-pro-continuity-camera-mount)

 *Important*: This is designed to be used with an Apple Magsafe charger (https://www.apple.com/shop/product/MHXH3AM/A/magsafe-charger) to keep your phone mounted securely.
-Alternative you could try a solution like this - https://www.amazon.com/dp/B097CGPZV3.
+Alternatively you could try a solution like this - https://www.amazon.com/dp/B097CGPZV3.

 ### Render of mount on an iMac Pro